Wild forests, waterfalls, a traditional castle town and a hiker's paradise

 The Hirosaki and Shirakami areas in the southwestern part of Aomori Prefecture are accessible by car, train, bus, and air.

-By train, Hirosaki is most easily accessed from Tokyo via Aomori, the last station on the Tohoku Shinkansen Line and the connection point to the Hokkaido Shinkansen.
+By train, Hirosaki Station is most easily accessed from Tokyo via Aomori, while Shin-Aomori Station via Aomori is the last station on the Tohoku Shinkansen Line, connecting with the Hokkaido Shinkansen Line.
 From there, the local train to Hirosaki takes 30-40 minutes.
 All trains are covered by the Japan Rail Pass .

 Flights from Tokyo to Aomori take about an hour and 20 minutes.
 From the airport, a bus to Hirosaki takes about an hour.